 This quiz will test your knowledge of the places around the world people call home.
 Can you guess where these photos were taken?

 Aleppo is one of the oldest inhabited cities in the world and is rich in history and culture.
 But a decade of war has devastated the city, killing thousands of people and leaving millions without a safe place to call home.
-Since 2012, the International Rescue Committee have helped over 995,000 people through urgent medical care, job training and cash relief.
+Since 2012, the International Rescue Committee has helped nearly 1 million people through urgent medical care, job training and cash relief.
 Photo: VOA

 This photo was captured in Hunza Valley in northern Pakistan, bordering Afghanistan and China.
 Did you know that Pakistan is one of the most disaster-prone countries in the world?
 The IRC helps people in Pakistan rebuild from natural disasters and give courageous parents the support they need through education, job training, to care for their children.

 These traditional buildings were once what made Yemen famous.
 Now the war keeps Yemen in the headlines.
 Yemen is facing the world’s worst humanitarian crisis and we’re on the ground providing medical care, nutritious food and clean water.
 Photo: Felton Davis

 This tranquil photo was taken in a country that has been called the world’s most violent country.
 Decades of civil war and recent U.S. deportations have led to a dramatic increase in gang violence in El Salvador.
 The IRC provides emergency cash relief and lifesaving information services to people in El Salvador who have been uprooted by growing violence.

 No matter where people are in the world, they deserve a safe place to call home.
 But this can be taken away in an instant.
 The IRC is on the ground, providing people with the support they need to rebuild their lives.
 We can only do this thanks to ongoing support from people like you.
 Will you take 2 minutes to make a donation to support our work?